 Welcome to the first Acupuncture College in Ireland - the ICTCM.

-- Acupuncture – taught within the framework of TCM
+• TCM Acupuncture – Acupuncture taught within the framework of TCM

 Acupuncture Training

-Students from any background can, on graduation from the part-time, 3 year Licentiate programme, set up in practice as qualified Acupuncturist / TCM Professional.
+On graduating from the part-time, 3 year Licentiate programme, you can set up in practice as a qualified TCM Acupuncturist.

 Chinese Herbal Medicine